Project description

 Peer reviews will be graded on the extent to which they comprehensively and constructively address the components of the reviewee’s team’s report.
 Specifics of peer review grading are also outlined in the relevant lab instructions.

 You will create a functioning, working end-product constructed using a reproducible workflow.
-The form of your deliverable will vary depending on your objectives.
-Examples of potential deliverables include (but are not limited to):
+The form of your product will vary depending on your objectives.
+Examples of potential products include (but are not limited to):

-Your final deliverable must be reproducible.
+Your final product must be reproducible.
 All team members should contribute to the GitHub repository, with regular meaningful commits.

-Your final deliverable will be evaluated based on degree of difficulty and execution.
+Your final product will be evaluated based on degree of difficulty and execution.
 You will receive feedback during the proposal stage as to the perceived level of difficulty of your project.

 Report